abrgr/abrgr.github.io/_posts/2020-03-15-time-to-take-covid-seriously.md

 * Wash your hands religiously and properly (20+ seconds) and continue to avoid touching your face.
 We're all at home, why go this extra step?
 Because it costs nothing to do.

 * I go for outdoor walks and stay away from people we pass.

+## Help

+If you need help or lack any of the above and would like to have them, please let us know.
+We will share or source some for you.